Skip to main content

 Project emissions

-Project emissions are GHGs from project establishment and end-of-life phases.
-For example, the embodied emissions related to constructing a facility.
+Project emissions are GHGs from project establishment and end-of-life phases, for example the embodied emissions related to constructing a facility.
 As project emissions are one-time emissions, they must be allocated to a specific reporting period.
 This can either be the first GHG statement for the project, or they can be amortized over the project’s lifetime.
 You can add, edit and delete project emissions using the Project emissions page.
-These emissions are then automatically applied to your LCA in order to account for GHGs from project establishment and end-of-life.
+These emissions are then automatically applied to your LCA following the amortization rule selected.
+If you intend to manually amortize project emissions, Certify will allocate 100% of emissions to the sample reporting period in your LCA for simplicity as manual amortization is only possible via the Certify API.
+We recommend describing your custom amortization schedule in the component description instead.

 Submitting data

-Data submitted as part of your LCA is used both during project validation and for later credit verifications.
+Data and supporting sources submitted as part of your LCA is used during project validation, and some is additionally used for later credit verifications.
+LCA data that forms part of later GHG submissions includes:

 Validation